 These are just my solutions: no guarantees they are correct!

 I've put blank spaces between answers so you don't see other answers by accident.
-If you want to print these, use this page without spaces instead.

 Answer: